 In places where it’s tricky to find accurate bus and train timetables, Rome2Rio usually finds what you’re looking for.
 It also provides you with a ballpark of the prices, as well as the length of your journey.
 Bon Voyage!

 Having visited 25 countries across Europe, I’ve relied on technology to traverse many of its cities and towns.
 Since my study abroad semester in college more than 5 years ago, GoEuro has always had my back.
 As of 2019, Omio has assumed this role.

 This app is simple, yet effective in locating and booking transportation around Europe.
 It also provides live updates and customer service, which are particularly valuable when you’re traveling through unfamiliar places.

 When I need to catch a last-minute bus or train in remote towns like Füssen, Germany, I credit GoEuro (Omio) for getting me from Point A to Point B.

 Whether we like it or not, money is a key factor in our travel decisions.
 Here are a couple of apps that are worth checking out:

 Are you traveling with a group of friends anytime soon?
 If you have an arrangement where each person in your group is in charge of purchasing different things (i.e. flights, hotels, and attractions), you should consider using an app to track these expenses.
 Splitwise is my go-to app to ensure that everyone gets paid back.

 Splitwise is a great resource for a couple of reasons.
 First, it allows you to track expenses in pretty much every major currency.
 This means that if you’re visiting multiple countries on a group trip, you can simultaneously track expenses in different currencies.
-In addition, Splitwise is integrated with Venmo and PayPal, which allows you to reimburse each other instantly.
+In addition to performing currency conversion, Splitwise is integrated with Venmo and PayPal, which allows you to reimburse each other instantly.